 - ThinOptics Chances are by now you are using reading glasses (most of us begin around our mid-40s)…and chances are you’re losing, misplacing or forgetting them when you need them most.
 These have been life-savers for me so many times, because they’re so small, so thin and so lightweight that you can stash them anywhere – even in your wallet or on the back of your cellphone case.
 (And if you’re like me and never without your cell phone, you will always have your reading glasses with you, too.)
 Every time I take out my ThinOptics, someone asks me where I got them.
 My favorite use for them: When I’m getting my hair colored (uh, oh, now the secret’s out) – since they just pinch onto the sides of your nose, you never have to worry about getting the sides of your reading glasses covered with gunk

 - Panasonic Facial Trimmer (See above) Fabulous for removing pesky facial hairs that make you say “yikes!” – or worse.
 It even works on hairy toes and hands and feet and just about anywhere else you can think of that sports fuzz.
+If errant body hair is the bane of your existence, you may want to try this emerging laser treatment for a permanent hair removal solution.

 - Jane Iredale.
 I’ve tried many of their products; I especially love these lip crayons for various reasons – most importantly, they go on smoothly and you can’t mess up around the lines of lips (a all-too-common error for me, hence my husband’s nickname of “Clown Mouth.”
 Need I explain more?)